 Once you have the cost of your billing department figured out, the next step is to divide this amount by the actual claim collection total (the money that goes into the bank).
 Multiplying the result by 100 yields the cost of collection as a percentage.
-If this percentage is above 4%, you should look into outsourcing your medical billing to a professional medical billing company like Medcare MSO to cut your costs and allow you to keep the most revenue possible.
+If this percentage is above 4%, you should look into outsourcing your medical billing to a professional billing company like Medcare MSO to cut your costs and allow you to keep the most revenue possible.

 Determine Your Net Collection Ratio

 “Net Collection Ratio” (NCR) is the amount you are paid divided by your total charges minus required adjustments for a given period of time.
 This is essentially telling you how much of your allowed charges you actually received.